Buyer Considerations & Disclosures

 How I Determine Price

-4. Modest compensation for my capital risk and time devoted to running to project.
+4. Modest compensation for my time and capital at risk

 Thank you for taking time to consider String Instrument Rescue.
 Please contact me anytime at StringInstrumentRescue@gmail.com.